mauritssilvis/darts/cli/java/README.md

 By default, the `darts checkouts` subcommand does not fix the number of throws and finds ‘optimal’ checkouts.
 That is, this command finds checkouts consisting of the minimum required number of darts.
-Using `darts`, you can however, fix the number of throws with the `-n` or `--throws` option.
+Using `darts`, you can however, fix the number of throws with the `-n` and `--throws` options.

 ##### The throw mode

 Two different modes of fixing the number of throws exist.
-These throw modes are represented by the two values the `-m` or `--throw-mode` option can take:
+These throw modes are represented by the two values the `-m` and `--throw-mode` options can take:

 - `optimal` for finding all [optimal](#optimal) checkouts (default);
 - `fixed` for finding [all](#fixed) checkouts for a given number of throws.